fmo/protobuf/readme.md

 0000000 (which is 0 in decimal)
 to 1111111 (which is 127 in decimal).

-In Base 128 Varint encoding, we only use 7 of these 8 bits to represent the actual data.
-The remaining 1 bit (the most significant bit, or MSB) is used as a continuation flag.

-### Continue to Base 128 Variants

 The varint encoding of 150 is 0x96 0x01, which is 9601 in hexadecimal.

 When it's marshalled to binary, it uses base 128 varints to encode the go struct to binary.